Grassfarming

 Milk from grassfed Irish cows is 2–3 times higher

-grainfed American cows.
-Experiments are underway in Ireland to increase
+American cows.
+Experiments are underway in Ireland to increase this CLA advantage.

-this CLA advantage.
-Recent experiments show that feeding oilseeds to grassfed
+Recent experiments show that feeding oilseeds to grassfed dairy cows boosts

 The Irish get added health benefits from their grassfed

-animals fed supplemental grain, meat from cattle raised on pasture alone
+fed supplemental grain, meat from cattle raised on pasture alone was lower

-was lower in saturated fat, but higher in the "good fats," including
+in saturated fat, but higher in the "good fats," including monounsaturated

 (For study details, refer to R&H